 St. Johns County Administrative Code | Personnel

 Compassionate Leave is a means to offset the financial challenges employees could experience in the event they exhaust their own leave balances.
-Approval for this type of leave is solely within the purview of the County Administrator subsequent to the recommendations from the appropriate Department/Division Director and the Personnel Services Department and is not appealable to the Board of County Commissioners.
+Approval for this type of leave is solely within the purview of the County Administrator subsequent to the recommendations from the appropriate Department/Division Director and the Human Resources Department and is not appealable to the Board of County Commissioners.
 If such leave is approved, the employee taking the leave may receive donated vacation hours for pay, as provided for in this policy.
 The leave must be necessary in order to care for oneself or to serve as the primary caregiver to a family member (as defined in the FMLA) in situations that are based on medical necessity as documented by a certified medical care provider.
 Employees shall exhaust their Family Medical Leave prior to requesting a leave of absence.
 The combination of FMLA leave and any other type of leave may not exceed six (6) calendar months in a twelve (12) month period.
 Every effort will be made to restore the recipient of this leave type to the same or equivalent position upon return to work.